 - Cook whole chicken thighs OR cut into thin strips.
 Either method works and has advantages.
 Whole chicken thighs are easier to cook, as there is less flipping.
 Thin chicken strips cook up with all those crispy corners!
 Your choice.

 - Cook onions.
 While the bulgogi chicken cooks, make sure to add and cook the onions alongside it.
-They add tons of flavors and are so delicious.
+They add tons of flavor.

 How to serve: